jcolag/entropy-arbitrage/2025-06-26-gambit-part-2.md

  > **PICARD**: Oh, what a tangled web we weave.
 I have difficulty remembering whose side I'm on.
 So, what have you been able to find out?

 Did this episode accidentally expose Picard as a poser?
-I ask, because Picard quotes [*Marmion:  A Tale of Flodden Field*](https://en.wikipedia.org/wiki/Marmion_%28poem%29) by Walter Scott, the line "Oh, what a tangled web we weave,/ When first we practice to deceive."
+I ask, because Picard quotes {% wiki Marmion_%28poem%29|*Marmion:  A Tale of Flodden Field*|en %} by Walter Scott, the line "Oh, what a tangled web we weave,/ When first we practice to deceive."
 I find the line telling, because people often misattribute it to Shakespeare, Picard's favorite author, despite the lines having eight syllables (iambic tetrameter) instead of ten (iambic pentameter).

 Might Picard also enjoy Scott?
 Sure.
 Might the problem lie with writers who didn't bother to source the quote instead of Picard?
 Sure.
 But we've established in episodes such as [*Where Silence Has Lease*]({% post_url 2022-12-01-silence-lease %}) that the Federation also teaches the myth that people believed in a Flat Earth prior to Christopher Columbus, so it doesn't seem out of the question---especially given that he only ever quotes the most famous (or fastest to find) lines of *anything*---that he assumes that the line comes from one of Shakespeare's less-popular plays that he hasn't read.